-Tang et al. (2014) present a teleseismic S-wave tomography model across our study region, also based largely on data from the NECESS Array.
-Their model extends much deeper than ours and we present transects of this model to a depth of 300 km in Figures 12-14.
-We find that there are significant similarities between the two models in the lateral location of high and low velocities in the mantle, but greater there are dissimilarities concerning the distribution of the anomalies with depth.
-The lateral distribution of Vs anomalies, especially the outlines of sharp Vs contrasts display a high degree of consistency.
-A prominent high Vs anomaly, which bifurcates further north, is observed beneath the Greater Xing'an Range and the western flank of the Songliao Basin at depths greater than about 80 km in both models.
-In contrast, low Vs anomalies are shown near the Changbai Mountain Range, the Zhangguangcai Range and the Jiamusi massif.
-However, relatively weak low Vs anomalies beneath the southern Greater Xing'an Range, the Erlian Basin and the eastern flank of the Songliao Basin in our model are not clearly resolved in the body wave tomography.
-Moreover, the vertical distribution of Vs anomalies presents some discrepancies.
-For example, the slowest anomaly near the Changbai Mountain Range is located at ~110 km in our model, while it lies immediately below the Moho in Tang's model (Fig. 12).
-Perhaps the most notable difference between these two models is that a thin "high velocity lid" at the top of the mantle is present in our model.
-The assimilation of receiver functions in our inversion reduces the trade-off between Moho depth with lower crustal velocity and helps to better resolve such uppermost mantle structure (Shen et al., 2013a).
+In addition, Tang et al. (2014) present a teleseismic S-wave to-mography model across our study region, also based largely on data from the NECESS Array.
+Their model extends much deeper than ours and we present transects of this model to a depth of 300 km in Figs 13-15.
+We find that there are significant similarities between the two models in the lateral location of high and low velocities in the mantle, but there are dissimilarities concerning the distribution of the anomalies with depth.
+The lateral distribution of V_s anomalies, especially the outlines of sharp V_s contrasts display a high degree of consistency.
+A prominent high V_s anomaly, which bifurcates further north, is observed beneath the GXAR and the western flank of the SLB at depths greater than about 80 km in both models.
+In contrast, low V_s anomalies are shown near the CBM, the ZGCR and the Jiamusi massif.
+However, relatively weak low V_s anomalies beneath the southern GXAR, the ELB and the eastern flank of the SLB in our model are not clearly resolved in the body wave tomography.
+Moreover, the vertical distribution of V_s anomalies presents some discrepancies.
+For example, the slowest anomaly near the CBM is located at ~110 km in our model, while it lies immediately below the Moho in Tang's model (Fig. 13).
+Perhaps the most notable difference between these two models is that a thin 'lid' at the top of the mantle is present in our model.
+The assimilation of RFs in our inversion reduces the trade-off between